How to stand out when applying to colleges: The search for "future trailblazers"

 - During the administration of achievement tests or statewide assessments tests.”

-We also would like to remind you that the high school requires a note and call for absences every day.
+We also would like to remind you that the high school requires a note AND A call for absences every day.

 College Visits: if a student attends a college visit their parent/guardian must 1 -call the school in the morning to report the absence, 2 - the parent/guardian must write a note when the student is returning, AND 3 - the student MUST bring a note from the college they attended stating that they were there on that date!
 Students are responsible for all missed work.